How To Sell A Business As A Bolt-On

 Short answer: Don't!

-Don't describe your business as "an ideal bolt-on" as that's an act of severe self-harm!
-This page explains why.
+Describing a business as "an ideal bolt-on" is an act of severe self-harm!

 One of the biggest mistakes business owners make is claiming that their business would be good as a bolt-on.